shramov/tll/bench/channel.rst

   - ``payload``: channel that provides message body for benchmark (see ``--payload`` option), for configuration format see ``channel`` key.
+  - ``payload-open``: payload channel open parameters in same format as in ``--payload-open`` option.
+Command line argument has higher priority and overrides value from config.

 Examples
 --------